 There was something about Mary.

 It was strange living in early Puritan America.
 If you were rich, it meant God liked you.
-If you were too rich, it meant you had some secret deal with the devil.
-If you were too outspoken or independent, it meant you were in cohorts with Satan.
+If you were too rich, and nobody liked you very much, it meant you had some secret deal with the devil.
+If you were too outspoken or independent, then someone needed to hang you.
+It’s no accident that the way to dispose of a witch became the default method to dispose of other vulnerable groups.

 Now, here's some irony:

-Corporate media nurtured the idea of a vast, coordinated network of satanists trying to take over the world while, ironically, CEOs and lobbyists were consolidating their grip over politics.
+From there, corporate media nurtured the idea of a vast, coordinated network of satanists trying to take over the world while, ironically, CEOs and lobbyists were consolidating their grip over politics.
 They spread conspiracies like peanut butter.
 Glorified tabloid reporters like Geraldo Rivera made their name by making outlandish claims, telling their audiences about secret societies with hundreds of thousands of members operating everywhere from small towns to major cities.
+Oprah got in on the action too.
+It was great for her ratings.

 It figures, doesn't it?